SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 **Auto registration**

-The user for the device will be created during the first MQTT call, if at least one uploaded (CA or intermediate) certificate has _autoRegistrationEnabled_ set to true.
+The user for the device will be created during the first MQTT call, if a device certificate is derived from a trusted certificate which was uploaded to the Cumulocity IoT platform with a flag _autoRegistrationEnabled_ which has value true.
 For manage auto registration field of uploaded certificates in the UI refer to [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management#trusted-certificates).

 **Bulk registration**